endymion/ec2-ftp/README.md

-# Vault FTP Server
+# FTP Server on Amazon EC2

-This project contains the code for setting up an FTP server at Amazon AWS to power ftp.vault.venuedriver.com.
-This FTP server is for accepting data files from some data sources.
-The first use case for this server was to accept periodic data dumps from OpenTable.
+This project contains the code for setting up an FTP server at Amazon AWS as an EC2 instance.

 ## Technology